Pets Best Pet Insurance Review (2023)

-Pets Best, like all other pet insurers, does not cover pre-existing conditions.
+Like all other pet insurers, Pets Best does not cover pre-existing conditions.
 A pre-existing condition is anything diagnosed or deemed to be existing by your veterinarian prior to signing up for a policy and during the waiting period.

-Pets Best does cover IVDD, so long as it doesn’t occur prior to signing up for a plan.
+Pets Best does cover IVDD, so long as it doesn’t occur before signing up for a plan.
 This condition is covered as part of the Genetic and Hereditary diseases section of your Pets Best policy.

 Pets Best does not cover boarding or transport, including ambulance transport.

 In some cases, Pets Best can pay your vet directly, meaning that you won’t have to pay out of pocket for the majority of your bill, so long as your claim is approved.
-Your vet will need to sign a release form, saying they agree to the terms and to not receive payment until your claim is processed.
-You are still responsible to pay your vet for any difference between what Pets Best covers and the actual bill.
+Your vet will need to sign a release form, saying they agree to the terms and not receive payment until your claim is processed.
+You are still responsible for paying your vet for any difference between what Pets Best covers and the actual bill.